thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 # Testing with Mocks

+Every system/module has its dependencies: it could be another module written by you, or it could be a module loaded from some 3rd party libraries.

+When you try to test this system/module, sometimes you need to simulate some test scenarios where the dependencies need to behave in a controlled way.
+For this purpose, you need to mock the behavior of those modules/functions that your current module depend on.

 Mocking is a technique to isolate test subjects by replacing dependencies with objects that you can control and inspect.
 The goal for mocking is to replace something we don’t control \(e.g. a http request which may or may not succeed\) with something we do.

-Mock and stubs enable a different style of testing.
-They encourage testing based on behaviour verification.

 ## Creating and using mock functions